Cystic fibrosis: Carriers

 Up to one in 25 individuals of Northern European ancestry is considered a genetic carrier.
 The disease appears only when two of these carriers have children, as each pregnancy between them has a 25% chance of producing a child with the disease.
-Although only about one of every 3,000 newborns of the affected ancestry has CF, more than 900 mutations of the gene that causes CF are known.
-Current tests look for the most common mutations.
+Although only about one of every 3,000 newborns of the affected ancestry has CF, since the CFTR gene's discovery in 1989, over 2,000 variants have been identified, but only about 700 of these have been recognized as responsible for causing CF. Current tests look for the most common mutations.

-The mutations screened by the test vary according to a person's ethnic group or by the occurrence of CF already in the family.
-More than 10 million Americans, including one in 25 white Americans, are carriers of one mutation of the CF gene.
+The mutant alleles screened by the test vary according to a person's ethnic group or by the occurrence of CF already in the family.
+More than 10 million Americans, including one in 25 white Americans, are carriers of one mutant allele of the CF gene.
 CF is present in other races, though not as frequently as in white individuals.
 About one in 46 Hispanic Americans, one in 65 African Americans, and one in 90 Asian Americans carry a mutation of the CF gene.